 #2 Walk the Kiama Coast Walk

 One of the best dog-friendly walks I’ve discover anywhere in NSW is the Kiama Coast Walk.
 The walk extends from Minnamurra in the north nearly 20km south to Werri Beach at Gerringong.
-There’s no need to walk the entire length, with a multitude of access points making plenty of shorter options.
+There’s no need to walk the entire length, with a multitude of access points creating plenty of shorter options.

 The entire length of the walk is dog-friendly, with dogs on a leash allowed, except for some of the beaches along the route that prohibit dogs.
 Check out the signs (as there are some beach sections where dogs are allowed off-leash), and walk on the street behind the beach as necessary.